 Lymphoma Research Foundation COVID-19 Financial Assistance Grant

-The Lymphoma Research Foundation's COVID-19 related financial assistance provides limited financial assistance for people with lymphoma/CLL in active treatment to help with costs including food, transportation, lodging or housing, utilities, childcare, and/or devices (e.g., canes, wheelchairs, ramps, air filters).
+The Lymphoma Research Foundation's COVID-19 related financial assistance provides limited financial assistance for people with lymphoma and chronic lymphocytic leukemia in active treatment to help with costs including food, transportation, lodging or housing, utilities, childcare, and/or devices (e.g., canes, wheelchairs, ramps, air filters).

 PAN COVID-19 Financial Support Fund

 To help affected patients cope with unprecedented financial stress relating to the COVID-19 outbreak, Patient Access Network Foundation is providing direct assistance of $300 on a pre-paid debit card for individuals who have been diagnosed with COVID-19 or directed to self-quarantine due to COVID-19.
 Eligible patients can use the financial support for treatment expenses for COVID-19, over-the-counter and prescription medications, medical equipment and supplies, and groceries and meals, including delivery services.

 Program Status: PAN Foundation is not currently accepting applications for new patients.

 To sign up for the wait list, please call 1.866.316.9263 from 9:00 am to 7:00 pm ET.

 Through COVID Care, Patient Advocate Foundation case managers provide patients diagnosed with a chronic, life-threatening, and debilitating disease who are impacted by the novel coronavirus, COVID-19, and those hospitalized for COVID-19, with timely and relevant information and education to questions and concerns patients, and caregivers, have about accessing and paying for care, managing basic cost of living needs, like food, rent and mortgage, utilities, insurance, and necessary transportation costs that have become difficult to manage due to the pandemic.